Cyndra-project/cyndra/services/cyndra-tower/README.md

-## Cyndra service integration for the Tower framework.
+## Cyndra service integration for the Tower framework

 ### Example